On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsubsection{When $(1.5 <\alpha < 2)$}

-The links in the SLDIC can be classified into three categories: Type~I, Type~II, and Type~III, as shown in Fig. \ref{fig:highsec1}.
-The classification is based on whether the data bits are received with or without interference at the intended receiver, and whether or not they are received at the intended receiver. \\ \textbf{Case $1$} \textit{When $(0 \leq C \leq 2(2n-3m))$:} In this case, the achievable scheme uses a combination of interference cancelation, transmission of random bits and relaying of the other user's data bits.
+The links in the SLDIC can be classified into three categories: Type I, Type II, and Type III, as shown in Fig. \ref{fig:highsec1}.
+The classification is based on whether the data bits are received cleanly or with interference at the intended receiver, and whether or not they are present to the intended receiver. \\ \textbf{Case $1$} \textit{When $(0 \leq C \leq 4n-6m)$:} In this case, the achievable scheme uses a combination of interference cancelation, transmission of random bits and relaying of other user's data bits.
 The data bits transmitted by transmitter $i$ on the levels associated with Type II links $[n-m+1:m]$ will be received at the unintended receiver $j$ $(j \neq i)$.
-In order to ensure secrecy, transmitter~$j$ transmits random bits on the levels $[2(n-m)+1:n]$.
-The remaining levels can be used for transmitting the other user's data bits received through cooperation.
+In order to ensure secrecy, transmitter $j$ transmits random bits on the levels $[2(n-m)+1:n]$.
+The remaining levels can be used for transmitting other user's data bits received through cooperation.
 The cooperative bits are transmitted on the levels corresponding to Type I and Type III links.
-The $C_1 \triangleq \lfloor \frac{C}{2}\rfloor$ data bits obtained through cooperation are sent by transmitter $i$ for transmitter $j$ $(i \neq j)$ on the levels corresponding to Type III links.
-As these links are not present at receiver~$i$ $(i \neq j)$, these bits will remain secure.
-However, the remaining $C_2 \triangleq C- C_1$ cooperative bits sent on the levels corresponding to Type I links by transmitter $i$ will cause interference at receiver $i$.
-The interference caused at receiver~$i$ is eliminated by sending the same $C_2$ data bits on Type III links by transmitter $j$ $(i\neq j)$ and this simultaneously cancels interference and ensures secrecy.
-The achievable scheme is shown for $m=5$, $n=8$ and $C=2$ in Fig.~\ref{fig:highsec2}.
+The $C_1 = \lfloor \frac{C}{2}\rfloor$ data bits transmitted by transmitter $i$ for transmitter $j$ on the levels corresponding to Type III links will not be received at the receiver $i$ and hence, will remain secure.
+The data bits transmitted on the levels corresponding to Type I links by transmitter $i$ for transmitter $j$ will cause interference at receiver $i$.
+The interference is required to be canceled by transmitter $j$ by transmitting the same bits.

-The signal of transmitter $1$ is encoded as follows:
+The achievable scheme is shown for $m=5$ and $n=8$ for $C=2$ in Fig. \ref{fig:highsec2}.
+The message of transmitter $1$ is encoded as follows